 In financial year 2020 there were no changes in the members of the Management Board.

 The diversity concept for the composition of the Supervisory Board is based on the company-specific targets for its composition and its competence profile, which have been defined in accordance with the recommendations of the German Corporate Governance Code.

-After careful review, the Supervisory Board has come to the opinion that all the Supervisory Board members are to be considered as independent members of the Supervisory Board.
-The following considerations were taken into account in forming this opinion: despite the fact that some of them, namely Matthias Hünlein, Dr. Andreas Kretschmer and Dr. Florian Stetter, have been on the Supervisory Board for more than 12 years, they are to be considered as independent of the company and the Management Board, since they have no personal or business relationship with the company or the Management Board members that constitutes a material and not merely temporary conflict of interests.
+After careful review the Supervisory Board has ascertained that all the Supervisory Board members are to be considered independent.
+The reasons for this conclusion are as follows: notwithstanding the fact that in some cases, namely Matthias Hünlein and Dr Florian Stetter, they have been members of the Supervisory Board for more than twelve years, they are to be considered independent because they have no personal or business relations with the company or the Management Board that would constitute a material and not only temporary conflict of interests.
 Length of tenure is only one of four indicators in the German Corporate Governance Code as amended on 16 December 2019 to be taken into account when judging the independence of Supervisory Board members and is not definitive on its own.
-In the opinion of the Supervisory Board, all the relevant circumstances must be taken into account as a whole when judging the independence of a Supervisory Board member.
-The other three indicators for the independence of a Supervisory Board member explicitly mentioned in the GCGC as amended on 16 December 2019 are in relation to the specified members of the Supervisory Board Matthias Hünlein, Dr Andreas Kretschmer, and Dr Florian Stetter are not met.
-Those indicators are namely whether the Supervisory Board member or a close family member
+The Supervisory Board believes that all relevant aspects must be considered collectively to ascertain the independence of its members.
+The other three indicators explicitly mentioned in the Code as amended on 16 December 2019 for ascertaining the independence of a Supervisory Board member are not met by the members Matthias Hünlein and Dr Florian Stetter.
+These indicators are namely whether the Supervisory Board member or a close family member

 - was a member of the Management Board in the two years before their appointment,

 - is a close family member of a Management Board

-Berlin, March 2020
+Berlin, March 2021